Dear New International Exchange Student (J-1 visa holding students),

 You must first apply at a U.S. consulate or embassy for an entry visa with the exception of exchange students from Canada.
 You will need your Form DS-2019 and your country's original passport.
 Please follow instructions given on the specific consulate's website.

-- As an exchange student on a J-1 visa, your advisor is Patricia Aguirre.
-You may reach her by email at email@example.com.
+- As an exchange student on a J-1 visa, your advisors are Eleanor Wolgast and Marta Lopez.
+You may reach them by email at email@example.com and firstname.lastname@example.org.

 Failure to report to the IESC within 30 days of arrival and provide required documents will result in automatic termination of your SEVIS record by immigration.